Thursday, July 28, 2022

 An Evening With Carl Schurz

-Director Friederike Schulte had invited a high-profile discussion group at the Carl-Schurz-Haus for a debate on the wrongdoings of the name bearer while he was serving as secretary of the interior in the States.
+Director Friederike Schulte had invited a high-profile discussion group to the Carl-Schurz-Haus to debate the name bearer's wrongdoings while he was serving as secretary of the interior in the States.

 The panel from left to right: